-- The President will prepare contest registration forms and information and have it available to the membership by November 1st.
+- The President will prepare event registration forms and information and have it available to the membership by November 1st.

-- Contest registration materials will be completed by December 1st and sent to President through the NIMC website.
+- Event registration materials will be completed by December 1st and sent to President through the NIMC website.

 - Entry fees and a completed entry form will be sent by first class mail to the Treasurer and postmarked on or before December 1st.

 - A request for a specific performance time must be requested on the website or on the organization entry card, including Friday or Saturday performances for organizations.
 Solo and ensemble contest requests will be “AM” or “PM” and only to be used in extenuating circumstances.

 - Solo & Ensemble Contest requests will be “AM” or “PM” and only to be used in extenuating circumstances.
 Time requests should not exceed 10% of a director’s entries.

 - Organizations canceling less than six weeks in advance of their contest will forfeit their entry fees.
 Upon cancellation there will be no refund of solo, ensemble, or piano fees.